 As one of America's great music towns, St. Louis, Missouri, also happens to be home to the Scott Joplin House State Historic Site.
 The former home of the composer, who lived there from 1901 to 1903, the museum is on the National Register of Historic Places and features exhibits that pay tribute to the musician's life.

 More than just a tribute to the world-renowned King of the Blues, the B.B.
 King Museum and Delta Interpretive Center is also dedicated to the stories of the region, race relations, literature, and much more.
 Unveiled in 2008, the museum is located in King's hometown of Indianola, Mississippi.

-Country music superstar Loretta Lynn opened an 18,000 square-foot museum in 2001 in Hurricane Mills, Tennessee, which commemorates her life and expansive career with thousands of objects and artifacts on display.
-The museum is onsite at the Loretta Lynn Ranch, which remains a part of her home today.
+Country music superstar Loretta Lynn opened an 18,000-square-foot museum in 2001 in Hurricane Mills, Tennessee, which commemorates her life and expansive career with thousands of objects and artifacts on display.
+The museum is onsite at the Loretta Lynn Ranch.
+Lynn died on Oct.
+4, 2022.

 The iconic Bob Marley Museum is housed on the site of the musician's home in Kingston, Jamaica, which he purchased in 1975.
 In 1987, Marley's widow, Rita, turned the residence into a museum dedicated to Marley's impact on music as well as the world.
 Today, the museum has an 80-seat theater, a photographic gallery, a record shop, and rooms piled high with Marley memorabilia.

 Nashville's Willie Nelson and Friends Museum is a haven that celebrates all things Willie Nelson.
 What's more, the museum also displays more than 30 exhibits on other artists who have been integral in shaping the landscape of country music, including Jeannie Seely, Waylon Jennings, and Hank Cochran.
 Some stars have even popped by the museum for surprise guest appearances.